Rogue-Frontier/Oblivia/README.md

 - **Same syntax everywhere**:
   - `:` is the define operator
   - `A(B), A[B], A{C}` is a function call.
-  - Patterns can be stored in variables: `Some$(val)`
+  - Patterns can be stored in variables: `foo: ${ bar = 2, qux: i4 }`
 - **Classes are objects too**: Classes can have a static `companion` (or not) that implements interfaces and behaves just like regular singleton objects.
-- **Term and Expression scoping**: The right hand side of an operator has either term scope or expression scope.
+- **Term and Expression scoping**: The right hand side of an operator has either term scope (short right) or expression scope (long right).
 A term is a single item and an expression is a sequence of terms connected by operators.
 A term is one of the following.
   - A name
   - A number
   - A string
   - A tuple
   - An array
-  - An object
+  - A block
   - A monadic function and its operands

 ## Inspiration